naivedeveloper95/assess-ment/README.md

-# Complete Guide to Node Authentication with MySQL
+# Node Authentication with MySQL

 Current version database is ported to MySQL